The Once-Abandoned Mansion In Pennsylvania With Tragic Ties To The Titanic

 Just two years later, Peter Widener would pass away at the age of 80.
 Ownership of Lynnewood Hall changed numerous times over the years, eventually being purchased by the First Korean Church of New York.

-Upkeep of the mansion, however, proved too steep, and Lynnewood Hall was eventually abandoned.
-Some hoped to have the mansion demolished and the area developed, but that all changed in 2023.
+Some hoped to have this historic mansion demolished and the area developed, but that all changed in 2023.

 With the Lynnewood Hall Preservation Foundation at the helm, the Gilded Age mansion has been purchased.
 Plans, including fundraising, for restoring the home and gardens are currently underway.